GPflow/GPflow/contributing.md

 ## Keeping up with tensorflow
 GPflow tries to keep up with api changes in tensorflow as far as is reasonable, so that the latest GPflow will work with the latest (stable) tensorflow.
 Changing the version of tensorflow that we're compatible with requires a few tasks:
- - update version used on travis via `travis.yml`
+ - Update version used on travis via `travis.yml`
- - update version used on codeship (requires codeship login)
+ - Update version used on codeship (requires codeship login)
- - update `README.md`
+ - Update `README.md`
- - update version ussed by readthedocs.org via `docsrequire.txt`
+ - Update version used by readthedocs.org via `docsrequire.txt`
  - Increment the GPflow version (see below).

 ## Version numbering
-The main purpose of versioning GPflow is user convenience: to keep the number of releases down, we try to combine seversal PRs into one increment.
+The main purpose of versioning GPflow is user convenience: to keep the number of releases down, we try to combine several PRs into one increment.
 As we work towards something that we might call 1.0, minor version bumps (X.1.X) are reserved for changes that alter the underlying code or code structure significantly.
 Minor-minor version bumps (X.X.1) are used for changes that change the GPflow API, update to a follow a new TensorFlow API, or introduce incremental new features.
 When incrementing the version number, the following tasks are required:
  - Update the version in `gpflow/_version.py`
- - Udate the version in the `doc/source/conf.py`
+ - Update the version in the `doc/source/conf.py`
  - Add a note to `RELEASE.md`